KSAMissionCtrl/OpsTracker/README.md

 ### Known Issues

 - **Operations Tracker is currently in active development, so visiting the page may cause browser errors, failures to load, etc. However after it has been worked on it is usually left in a workable state**
+- Leaflet map can be finicky in a number of ways - most notably it doesn't mousewheel zoom centered on the cursor and can sometimes load showing off the edge of the map

 ### Future Fixes/Changes/Additions